 Summary of the impact

-We tackle a serious health care challenge by integrating advanced hierarchical modeling into a pragmatic clinical trial.
-Beyond improving morbidity and mortality from respiratory disease in hospitalized patients through improved prediction and prevention, we will develop new methods to impute incomplete electronic medical records from auxiliary data and scale Bayesian hierarchical models to use in large EMR data and will investigate drivers of poor provider compliance.
+We propose to tackle a serious health care challenge by integrating advanced hierarchical modeling into a pragmatic clinical trial.
+Beyond improving morbidity and mortality from respiratory disease in hospitalized patients through improved prediction and prevention, we will develop new methods to impute incomplete EMR data from auxiliary data, as well as to scale Bayesian models to use in large EMR datasets to investigate drivers of poor provider compliance.
 Our proposal is unique and novel in its integration of cutting edge methods from clinical, statistical and computer science to fully realize the promise of Big Data in perioperative medicine.

 Approach